 Dream of:24 January 1996 "Such An Ignominious Death"

 There had been one main part of the dream on which I tried to concentrate.
-In that part I had been talking to my grandmother (although it wasn't clear whether it was my grandmother Mabel or my grandmother Leacy, or even if it was actually either of them) on the telephone.
+In that part I had been talking to my grandmother (although it wasn't clear whether it was my paternal grandmother Mabel or my maternal grandmother Leacy, or even if it was actually either of them) on the telephone.
 I had been called away from something important to take the call.
 When I had begun talking to my grandmother I had quickly realized she was soon going to die.
 I had known I must leave and go see her at once before she died, but I had feared there wouldn't be time.

 My grandmother had had one important thing she wanted to tell me before she died, something to do with Jesus Christ.
 She had explained that people made a mistake by equating Christ (or Christ's message) with love.
-She had said love wasn't what people should concentrate on, but something else.
+She had said love was not what people should concentrate on, but something else.

 I did remember how the dream had ended.
 In the dream, as I had been talking on the phone, I had let the receiver slip out of my hand and fall with a thud to the floor.
 The impact of the phone hitting the floor had killed my grandmother.
 It was almost as if my grandmother had only existed as a disembodied voice inside the phone, and the jolt had killed the voice.